 Huntvp Tactical Leg Bag

-Though this isn’t sold as motorcycle specific kit, for commuters who don’t care too much about bulkiness, it’s ideal.
+Though this isn’t sold as a motorcycle-specific kit, it’s ideal for commuters who don’t care too much about bulkiness.

-It’s a little more square and less aerodynamic than some of the motorcycle gear.
+It’s a little square and less aerodynamic than some specialist motorcycle gear.

 But ample space, 900D polyester and a fully waterproof inner liner mean it performs very well as an alternative to a backpack or panniers.